Meet Lucas Bitencourt, the 26-year-old catering to the world’s 0.1 per cent

 "Hi Alistair, it’s Lucas Bitencourt.
 I’ve just stepped off the plane from St Tropez – out there for a couple of weeks for the Leonardo DiCaprio Foundation Gala, been pretty busy.”

-Such is the life of the managing director of Essence, a Belgravia-based family firm that manages the lifestyles and affairs of 36 billionaires and their families.
+Such is the life of the managing partner of Essence, a Belgravia-based family firm that manages the lifestyles and affairs of 40 billionaires and their families.
 (NB They are only ever billionaires).